 OEO/AA shall issue an annual report to the president summarizing the nature and types of complaints filed with OEO/AA pursuant to this policy, the identity of the parties by category (faculty, staff, student, participant) and the ultimate disposition of the complaints.
 The names and identities of the parties shall not be released.
 The annual report shall be made available to the university community.
+The OEO/AA may also make a confidential report and request to the Academic Senate Executive Committee that a report of a serious concern about the systemic operation of a program, department or college, be made to the cognizant vice president.

-Approved: Academic Senate 6/7/94
+Approved: Academic Senate 3/1/99

-Board of Trustees 7/18/94
+Board of Trustees 9/17/99